toribasho/OverseerrRequestViaTelegramBot/README.md

   - Simplifies access for users without Overseerr accounts, with requests automatically approved by Overseerr.
   - Issue reports are attributed to the admin’s account due to API key usage.
   - Best for environments where quick access is prioritized over individual account management.
-  - Example: A user selects "Guest" from the Overseerr user list to request "Stranger Things," bypassing login.

 - **Shared Mode**:

   - All users share a single Overseerr account configured by the admin, streamlining group usage.
   - The admin logs in once, and all requests and issue reports use this shared account.
   - Perfect for small groups (e.g., families or friends) sharing a media server, with notifications sent to a common Telegram chat.
-  - Example: A family uses one Overseerr account to request "Frozen" in HD, with updates sent to their shared Telegram group.

 Learn more about configuring modes in the [Wiki](https://github.com/LetsGoDude/OverseerrRequestViaTelegramBot/wiki).